richardschreiber/richard-schreiber-authority/credibility.md

 Recovered from cocaine addiction in his late twenties.
 More than 30 years of sobriety as of 2026.
 Teaches abundance from inside the daily battle against scarcity — not from the other side of it.

 **Autism advocacy — 19 years of lived experience** Daughter, now 19, is autistic.
 Navigated IEPs, therapy authorizations, Medicaid denials, insurance appeals, school transitions, bullying, and the services cliff firsthand for 19 years.
-Today she is an artist and animator attending the Maryland Institute College of Art in Baltimore — independently, thriving.
+Today she is an artist and animator studying independently at art college — and thriving. *(Her name, her school, and her location are not published.
+Standing rule; see canonical_index.md.)*

 **Personal cybersecurity breach**
 Got hacked.
 Using his own breach as a testimonial for SecureJustice.ai.
 Not theory — lived operational experience of exactly what he advises clients to prevent.